0x4kB/micro_httpd/README.md

 This server understands http get only, and tests the paths via a stat for existence.
 So just a notice.
 Interestingly, I wasn't able to break that myself.
-But didn't try to hard.
+But didn't try too hard.

 There might be other weaknesses.
-Else, this would be more than 4kB.
+Otherwise this would be larger than 4kB.

 -----